rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 Also the information will slowly percolate up and the management may become more receptive to accept the cost of a big refactor or even a complete re-write.

 This post has advocated for code simplicity over ease of development.
 Thinking that you know how to write simple code and not being allowed to do so can be very frustrating.
 Sometimes there is a good reasons why the code is kept in a certain way.
-One common reason is that the code needs to be accessible do developers who contribute to it.
 Understanding why things are the way they are is often good enough to create acceptance and alleviate frustration.
 However, examples like [How to stop functional programming](https://brianmckenna.org/blog/howtostopfp) come to mind.
 The industry should try to strive a balance between accessibility and simplicity better than this.
 With micro-services being so popular one would expect more opportunities for some divide and concur where at least some of the code strives to be hard and simple.
 Whats really hard is finding a places like that.
 The job market for functional programming jobs is, frankly, dismal.
 At the same time, languages like Haskell and Rust top the weekend use stats based on stackoverflow surveys[^weekend].
 There must be quite a few frustrated programmers out there.
 I have been in that position and I know it is mentally hard.

 [^weekend]: Repeating some of what I wrote [here](2022-03-13-ts-types-part6.html#about-simplicity):  Haskell was firmly in the first position for the stackoverflow weekend use statistics for several years.
 I found this link: [_add_blank_target 2017](https://stackoverflow.blog/2017/02/07/what-programming-languages-weekends/).
 These stats are hard to find but I also found this one: [_add_blank_target 2019](https://stackoverflow.blog/2019/10/28/research-update-coding-on-the-weekends/).
 In 2019 Rust moved ahead of Haskell.
 At the same time, the job ranking (based on the UK's [_add_blank_target IT Jobs Watch](https://www.itjobswatch.co.uk/jobs/uk/haskell.do),  I have not found a similar ranking for the US.) puts Haskell at 932 as of 2022/02/06.
 Haskell moved ahead of COBOL in that ranking in 2017.
-This ranking is possibly exaggerated too, lots of jobs list Haskell and good to have but will have you code in PHP.
+This ranking is possibly exaggerated too, lots of jobs list Haskell as good to have but will have you code in PHP.
 This bias exist in any language but is stronger for something like Haskell than say COBOL.

 How do you cope with problems you cannot do anything about?
 You have to find some way to stay positive.
 The big helpers are openness and empathy.

-If there is one thing I want to emphasize from this post is that we should try to understand each other better.
 Openness is the key, it is helpful to share our though process and to try to learn how out teammates think.
-We are (well I am) learning and there should be no shame in not knowing everything.
+We all are learning and there should be no shame in not knowing everything.
 It is OK to say "I do not understand this", even more than that, such statement should be encouraged.
 By saying it we do 3 things: accept our own limitations, say that we accept limitations of other team members, and move towards a more open team environment.
 We also allow others to help,  helping others is a very positive and meaningful experience that, among other things, can reduce stress.

 ## There is much more to it

-This post took a very narrow path though a very interesting and broad subject.
+This post took a very narrow path through the very broad subject of cognitive aspects of programming.

-Our focus was coding rather than process.
-We did not discuss things like keeping pool requests small.
+My focus was coding rather than process.
+I did not discuss things like keeping pool requests small, git hygiene, etc.

 Some PLs (Haskell is a good example of this) suffer from what some people call the _Lisp curse_.
 Instead of using established libraries one-off tools are often created.
 In my current work we maintain our own effect system, our own _vinyl_-like extensible types library, our own logger library and much more.
 It is interesting why this happens and what to do about it.
+Is this a case where programmers think about abstractions more than about libraries?
-From the cognitive load perspective, implementing proprietary could be perceived a lower effort than studying existing solutions, making it interesting discussion point.
+From the cognitive load perspective, is writing it from scratch a lower effort than learning and applying existing solutions?

 Cognitive load should be viewed as a resource problem, one that does not scale very well, and one that is not well understood.
 Cognitive load is greatly impacted by turn over rates, switching of code ownership, and by installed processes.